ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/Explanations.md

 * SD : We should place this bit at 1 to shut down the device after the current conversion (for energy savings for example).
 For this project, we chose to continuously read the temperature so we place this bit at 0.

 In the end, the value that we place in our configuration register is  : 01100000.

+# How to upload the code

+First, we must create a first block file.
+Then, we go to the ghrd file which is the header file.In the ghrd file, we create the same connections as in the block.
+Then, we open the Platform Designer to establish the connections to compile the code.
+After compiling the code, we create the .h file that serves as a link between the C code and the Quartus project.
+The .h file is used to generate the .sh file (provided :-)).
+The C code will be written with the .h file.
+We can now communicate with the card using the PuTTY program.
+Finally, we connect the sensor to the DE0 board and we can finally upload the code to the board.